scholarslab/womensbios/README.md

 - search.html   (modified to connect with the solr docker container for search)
 - solrSearch.js (created new as the connection between the solr database and the search page; displays the results from solr to search.html)
 - style.css     (adds styles for the loading animation)
+- browse?...    (many files were changed to use https instead of http URLs)
+- jquery.min.js (file downloaded and served statically rather than with CDN)
+- font-awesome.css (file downloaded and served statically rather than with CDN)

 ********************************
 # Process for creating a clone